Everything You Need to Know About AWS Penetration Testing Report

 • Review policies for ‘adequacy’

-• Review IAM credentials report
+• Review the IAM credentials report

 • Aggregate from multiple sources